uchicago-library/attachment-converter/doc/sandboxing.md

 ## The DLDC Opam Repo

-We have now created an `opam` repository that is world-readable at:
+The [Digital Library Development Center](https://uchicago-library.github.io/) finally has an official `opam` repo, after over a decade of work building up various and sundry OCaml packages that university libraries can use in their software applications.
+It is available for anyone to start using
+here:

 https://dldc.lib.uchicago.edu/opam

-This repository contains our in-house libraries, which at this point mainly means `prelude`, our standard library for OCaml.
-The `opam` repository allows us to easily hook `opam` up with the GitHub and Mercurial repositories for our DLDC software libraries, so that it has access to the latest versions of those libraries as soon as they are pushed up.
+The focus of the DLDC `opam` repository is on our in-house software libraries, which at this point mainly means `prelude`, our standard library for OCaml.
+The `opam` repository allows us to easily hook `opam` up with the GitHub and Mercurial repositories for these libraries, so that `opam` has access to the latest versions of those libraries as soon as they are pushed up.

 ## Workflow